linhlaogia7895/re-ranking-data-passages/README.md

 # re-ranking-data-passages
-#intasll all neccessary libraries for this project
+#intasll all neccessary libraries for this project if you have not done

     pip install pillow
     pip install pandas
+    pip install scikit-learn